-Another question to be asked is if the-combination effect applies.
+Another question to be asked is whether the in-combination effect applies.
 Here, the rule "first come first serve" applies - particular projects with sub-threshold (insignificant) effects can be granted permission by the moment when the recent one exceeds the threshold of significance - then it must be stopped.